LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

    .. sourcecode:: c#
       :linenos:

-      public class Cat implements Feedable
+      public class Cat : IFeedable
       {

-         @Override
-         public void eat()
+         public void Eat()
          {
-            // method implementation
+            Console.WriteLine("nom nom");
          }

          // ...rest of the class definition...

       }

-Since we’ve declared that ``Cat`` implements ``Feedable``, we have to provide an implementation for the ``eat`` method, with the signature as specified in the interface definition.
-Note that we use ``@Override``, just as we do when overriding an inherited method in a subclass.
-Like that situation, using ``@Override`` when implementing methods defined in an interface will enable the compiler to check that your method signature does indeed match that of the interface.
+Since we’ve declared that ``Cat`` implements ``IFeedable``, we have to provide an implementation for the ``Eat`` method, with the signature as specified in the interface definition.
+Note that we do not use ``override`` since the class is *implementing* the method, rather than overriding it.

 .. admonition:: Note

-   You may both extend a class and implement an interface at the same time:
+   You may both extend a class and implement an interface at the same time.
+   Here's an example of how we might define ``HouseCat`` to extend the class ``Cat``, as well as an interface ``IPetable`` that is not already inherited by ``Cat``:

    .. sourcecode:: c#
       :linenos:

-      public class MyClass extends MySubclass implements MyInterface {
-         // ...code...
+      public class HouseCat : Cat, IPetable
+      {
+         // ...HouseCat code: fields, properties, methods, etc ...
       }

-As with classes, interfaces define a type that can be used when declaring fields, parameters, and local variables.
-This allows us to relax the requirements on our code elsewhere, thus making it more extensible and adaptable.
+As with classes, interfaces define a type that can be used when declaring fields and methods.
+This allows us to make our code more abstract, thus making it more extensible and adaptable.
 If an application is extensible, it is easier for programmers for new capabilities to be added later on.
-For example, here’s how we might modify our ``CatOwner`` class:
+For example, here’s how we might modify our ``CatSitter`` class:

 .. sourcecode:: c#
    :linenos:

-   public class CatOwner
+   public class CatSitter
    {
-       private Feedable pet;
+      public IFeedable Pet { get; set; }

-       public CatOwner(Feedable pet) {
+      public CatSitter(IFeedable pet) {
-           this.pet = pet;
+         Pet = pet;
       }

-       public  void feedTheCat() {
+      public void FeedTheCat() {

          // ...code to prepare the cat's meal...

-           pet.eat();
+         Pet.Eat();
       }
    }

-Note that we’ve declared the property ``pet`` to be of type ``Feedable``.
-This class assumes that the only behavior of ``pet`` that we’ll need within the class is the ability to ``eat``.
-But if that’s all we need, then we should relax the requirements on the ``pet`` property as much as possible.
+Note that we’ve declared the property ``Pet`` to be of type ``IFeedable``.
+This class assumes that the only behavior of ``Pet`` that we’ll need within the class is the ability to ``Eat``.
+But if that’s all we need, then we should relax the requirements on the ```Pet`` property as much as possible.
 In fact, there’s nothing specific about cats in this class, so we might make our code a step more abstract and flexible by doing the following: